-OMB's final requirement is that the Annual Report must contain the agency's plan, together with supporting analysis, for ensuring that initiatives undertaken to implement the order do not unduly burden program access and participation by eligible beneficiaries.24 OMB will provide further guidance for this requirement; therefore, this requirement was not included in the Annual Report.
+OMB's final requirement is that the Annual Report must contain an agency's plan, together with supporting analysis, for ensuring that initiatives undertaken to implement the Executive Order do not unduly burden program access and participation by eligible beneficiaries.
+OMB will provide further guidance for this requirement; therefore, this requirement was not included in the Agency's Annual Report.
 Once available, we will review the applicable guidance and ensure future Agency reports contain the required information.